billpg/HashBack/README.md

    - Output: 256 bits.
 3. Encode the hash result using BASE-64, including the trailing `=` character.

-(A simplified RFC 8785 generator could be used, thanks to all of the values being simples integers or strings and all the JSON property names begining (by design) with a different capital letter.)
+(A simplified RFC 8785 generator could be used, thanks to all of the values being simples integers or strings and all the JSON property names beginning (by design) with a different capital letter.)

 The fixed salt is used to ensure that a valid hash could only be calculated by reading this document.
 The salt string is not sent with the request so any hashes resulting are only meaningful in light of this document.